Sage vs NeonMatchups

 Sage vs Neon Matchup Summary

-The Sage vs Neon matchup in Valorant is a heavily one-sided matchup.
-Based on 10 competitive matches analyzed, Sage wins 80.0% of the time compared to Neon's 20.0%, a 60.0 percentage point difference.
-The most significant gap is in headshot accuracy, where Sage consistently outperforms.
+The Sage vs Neon matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 9 competitive matches analyzed, Sage wins 66.7% of the time compared to Neon's 33.3%, a 33.3 percentage point difference.
+The most significant gap is in fragging ability, where Sage consistently outperforms.
 In this Sentinel vs Duelist matchup, Sage has overwhelming superiority in this agent matchup.
 Neon should never take isolated fights against Sage and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Sage vs Neon Fragging Analysis